sreejithkchandran/ProacAlert/README.md

 # ProacAlert
-The aim of this project is to alert users in a timely manner about the new vulnerabilities as per their preference.
+The aim of this project is to alert users in a timely manner about the new vulnerabilities as per their preferences.

 The advantages of this application are: